-- Pour all liquid ingredients in a jar with a top.
+Step 2: Pour all of the liquid ingredients in a jar with a top.
 Close the jar and shake it vigorously.

-- Pour the liquid mixture into the bowl of dry ingredients, and use your hands to combine it well.
+Step 3: Pour the liquid mixture into the bowl of dry ingredients, and use your hands to combine and meld together.
 At this point, add the citric acid.
 You'll probably notice a slight fizzing reaction because of the citric acid.
-This is normal.
+No need to panic, as this is totally normal.

-- Mash the mixture into your chosen molds very tightly.
+Step 4: Mash the mixture into your chosen molds very tightly.
 You may slightly overfill the molds and use a spoon or glass to press the mixture in as tightly as possible.
 Immediately loosen the bombs from their molds onto wax paper and let them dry overnight.
-Before use or wrapping, let the bath bombs dry for another day or two.

-- Give them another day or 2 to completely dry before using them or wrapping them up as gifts.
+Step 4: Give the bath bombs a day or two to completely dry before using them or wrapping them up as gifts.

 Step 5: Pop one in the bathtub, enjoy the burst of colors and fizz, and inhale the released aromas.
 Turn on some of your favorite music or podcast to accompany you while you soak, or simply slide into the bath and enjoy all of your hard work.